 In 2020, the top 10 Government software vendors accounted for nearly 44.3% of the global Government applications market which grew 14.4% to approach nearly $16.5 billion in license, maintenance and subscription revenues.

-Last year Microsoft was the market leader with an 18.8% market share in license, maintenance and subscription revenues, followed by SAP, Tyler Technologies, Oracle, and Motorola Solutions in that order.
+Last year Microsoft was the market leader with an 18.8% market share in license, maintenance and subscription revenues, followed by SAP, Tyler Technologies, Oracle, and Zoom Video Communications in that order.

 We ask the simple question: Who’s buying Government applications from whom and why?
 And we provide the answers – supported by decades of research – to our clients around the world.
 (Sample from our Apps Database)